-Zara founder’s daughter becomes retail group's chairwoman
+Inditex: Zara founder’s daughter becomes fashion giant's chair

 - Published